vsmaxim/100-days-of-code/log.md

 Also, catched myself at the point that I didn't know what recursion really is, but yeah, it's become clear today to me.

 **Link to work:** [Examples that I've done in repository](https://github.com/vsmaxim/100-days-of-code)

+### Day 4: September 28, 2018

+**Today's Progress**: Finished topic about high-ordering functions.
+Got more understanding how the things done in Haskell.
+Wrote my first algorithm in Haskell without checking the book.

+**Thoughts:** It becomes more and more impressive for me.
+Haskell is HUGE!

+**Link to work:** Same as always.